antrea-io/antrea/docs/issue-management.md

   processes.
 * `help wanted` -- issues that represent clearly laid out tasks that are generally tractable for new contributors.
 The solution has already been designed and requires no further discussion from the community.
-This labels indicates we need additional contributors to help move this task along.
+This label indicates we need additional contributors to help move this task along.

 ## Issue and PR Triage Process